“If (thankfulness) were a drug, it would be the world’s best-selling product with a health maintenance indication for every major organ system.”

 – Dr. P. Murali Doraiswamy

-An article in The Wall Street Journal summarizes a significant body of research on the topic of gratitude:
+An article in The Wall Street Journal, November, 2010, summarizes a significant body of research on the topic of gratitude:

-Dr. Robert Emmons has studied gratitude for more than a decade and is considered by many to be the world’s leading authority.
-After conducting three scientific studies on the topic, Emmons concluded that practicing gratitude can increase happiness levels by around 25 percent.³
+Dr. Robert Emmons, a psychologist and professor at the University of California, Davis, studied gratitude for at least a decade and is considered by many to be the world’s leading authority.
+After conducting three scientific studies on the topic, Emmons concluded that practicing gratitude can increase happiness levels by around 25 percent.

 It’s impossible to separate gratitude from happiness.
 You can’t have one without the other.
 And it’s impossible to exaggerate what gratitude can do to boost the level of happiness in your marriage, your family, your friendships, and your life!